smartdev0725/allianceBlockNFTTrading/docs/SmartContracts.md

 Responsible for keeping all of the NFTs and funds away from the registry itself.
 No logic in here apart from the ability to withdraw and receive the funds and NFTs.

 ### Staking
-Responsible for managing the staked funds deposited by users who wish to gain [Reputation](Reputation.md)
+Responsible for managing the staked funds deposited by users who wish to earn [Reputation](Reputation.md)